AngleProtocol/angle-docs/README.md

 ### Other Aspects

 Angle is not limited to these key components.
-It is notably involved in [Algorithmic Market Operations](other/amo.md) where agTokens are invested directly by Angle in other protocols.
+It is notably involved in [Direct Deposit Modules](other/amo.md) that invest agTokens directly in other protocols.

 Angle also relies on a [Governance module](governance/angle-dao.md) to manage the protocol, accessible on Ethereum mainnet.